simioni/nest-pret/README.md

 ## EmailOrIdPipe <a name="EmailOrIdPipe"></a>

 Both `email` and `id` are unique keys in the user schema.
-An `id` provides consistency since it should never be changed, and also provides some privacy if you need to include a user reference in a public link and don't wat to expose their `email`.
+An `id` provides consistency since it should never be changed, and also provides some privacy if you need to include a user reference in a public link without exposing their `email`.
 However, sometimes using an email can be more convenient.

 That's why routes and services from the `User` module accept **both** an `id` or an `email` as the target for their operations.
 To validate the input parameters in those cases, the app provides the `EmailOrIdPipe` pipe.